-Each candidate should submit a list of no more than five names from whom the Tenure and Promotion Committee chair will solicit letters of support.
+Each candidate should submit a list of no more than five names from whom the Tenure and Promotion Committee Chair or Assistant Chair will solicit letters of reference.
 These letters may be from inside or outside the University or any combination thereof.